Close

 • GRE scores are required of ALL candidates, including candidates who have already earned masters or doctoral degrees.

-• Discernment into the profession such as shadowing, volunteer experience and patient contact
+• Discernment into the profession such as health care experience/patient contact; direct patient contact of 1500 hours preferred

 • Technical Standards must be met